ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/syntax.md

 which means you can continue to use `local` or `unique` as variable or type names.

-Currently a modality expression is a space-delimited list of modalities.
+Similarly, a modality expression is a space-delimited list of modalities.
+As of this writing, a modality is just a mode, though it is conceivable we will have modalities other than modes in the future.

 ```
-modality := local | global | ..
-modalities := separated_nonempty_list(SPACE, modality)
+modalities ::= modes
 ```
-Similarly, modalities are in a dedicated namespace.

-# Where can they appear
+# Where modes can appear

 To write a mode expression in program, it has to be prefixed by an `@` symbol.
+It can
-Similarly, a modality expression has to be prefixed by an `@@` symbol.
-They can appear in several places in a program as described below.
+appear in several places in a program as described below.

 ## Arrow types